danields761/pydantic-settings/README.md

 Library which extends **pydantic** functionality in scope of application settings.

-Pydantic already have settings implementation, e.g. `pydantic.BaseSettings`, but from my point it missing some useful features, listed below.
+Pydantic already have settings implementation, e.g. `pydantic.BaseSettings`, but from my point it's missing some useful features, listed below.

 ## Features